isabella232/devo-ps.github.io/_posts/blog/2013-09-11-zookeeper-vs-doozer-vs-etcd.md

 ### The DIY approach (yeah, right..?)

-It is only fair that technical teams may rely on their understanding of their infrastructure and script skills to get *something that just works™* in place.
+It is only fair that technical teams may rely on their understanding of their infrastructure and coding skills to get *something that just works™* in place.
 We haven't seriously considered this approach as we felt that getting security and distributed state sharing right was going to be a bigger endeavor than we could afford (the backlog is full enough for now).

 ### Conclusion